robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ## Stop and Evaluate

-So at this point we have identified a successful intrusion into our network and specific actions taken against our account.
+So at this point you have identified a successful intrusion into your network and specific actions taken against your account.
 Let’s recap what those are:

 * A SSH brute force Attack against an internet accessible EC2 instance was successful.
 * Malware was put on the EC2 instance and communicated with a known malicious IP address.
 * The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account.
 * An S3 bucket was made public and encryption was removed - most likely for data exfiltration.

-Now that we’ve identified the attacker’s actions we need to stop them from performing any additional activities, restore our systems to their previous configurations, and protect our resources so this can’t happen again.
+Now that you've identified the attacker’s actions you need to stop them from performing any additional activities, restore your systems to their previous configurations, and protect your resources so this can’t happen again.
 For each of the following, develop a remediation plan for using AWS native policies and a DevSecOps approach to alerting and remediation for future attacks.

 What remediations should you put in place: